 Injection drug usage has increased dramatically in rural areas during the last decade.
-Sharing drug injection equipment such as needles, cookers, water, and cotton puts injection drug users (IDUs) at risk for getting HIV.
-Sharing equipment generally occurs because IDUs cannot afford enough equipment or there are not enough needles or syringes in a group for everyone to have his/her own.
+Sharing drug injection equipment such as needles, cookers, water, and cotton puts people who inject drugs (PWID) at risk for getting HIV.
+Sharing equipment generally occurs because PWID cannot afford enough equipment or there are not enough needles or syringes in a group for everyone to have his/her own.

-IDUs face multiple health, social, psychological, and financial risks due to substance abuse, mental illness, poverty, and homelessness.
-Given these risks, treatment for substance use disorders is also very important for preventing HIV in the IDU population.
+PWID face multiple health, social, psychological, and financial risks due to substance use, mental illness, poverty, and homelessness.
+Given these risks, treatment for substance use disorders is also very important for preventing HIV in the PWID population.

 Resources to Learn More

 Disseminates key information and statistics about HIV risk, prevention, and treatment for PWID.
 Details why PWID are at risk of HIV transmission and what harm reduction measures are effective HIV prevention strategies.

 People Living with Substance Use and/or Mental Disorders